charmingruby/prismatic-api/README.md

 $ yarn install
 ```

-It's need to run a Postgre Container on Docker to connect to the database and create a secret key for JWT, everything on a .env file.
+It's needed to run a Postgre Container on Docker to connect to the database and create a secret key for JWT, everything on a .env file.

 ## :arrow_forward: Usage